lskatz/Kalamari/paper/mra.md

 ## Abstract

 Kalamari is a resource that supports genomic epidemiology and pathogen surveillance.
-Kalamari consists of representative genomes, including bacterial, viral, and protist pathogens, plus host organisms, and common contaminants.
+It consists of representative genomes and common contaminants.
-Kalamari also contains a custom taxonomy based on the NCBI Taxonomy database and specialized software for database construction and analysis.
+Kalamari also contains a custom taxonomy and software for downloading and formatting the data.

 ## Announcement